Are you good at analyzing UX on websites using heuristic? Do you like discussing the smallest of UX details?

 Each of the above qualifications is weighted, 7 is the highest.

-(Note that this is not a UX Designer or a UX Researcher job.
-At Baymard, we don’t perform any kind of client design or development work.
-The only client-specific work we perform is the UX audit analysis – so if you are looking for a UX designer role or a role with very long and deep client relationships, this role as a UX Auditor is not for you.
-This is not a UX Researcher or UX Writer position either, so if you are looking for a job where you will be performing a lot of direct usability testing with end-users and want to write Baymard guidelines or article, this role as a UX Auditor is not for your either (instead sign up for our job alert as we do hire UX Research Writers from time to time).
+Note: This is not a UX Designer or a UX Researcher job.
+At Baymard, we don’t perform any kind of client design work.
+If you are looking for work as a UX designer, this role is not for you.
+If you are looking for a job where you will be performing a lot of direct usability testing with end-users, this role as a UX Auditor is not for you either (but do sign up for our job alert as we do hire UX Research Writers from time to time).

-If you’re interested in this position, please apply by sending the following documents:
+If you’re interested in this position, please apply by sending all of the following documents:

 Sincerely,